Politics of Nigeria: Federal Government's handling of COVID-19

-As Africa's most populated nation, the coronavirus pandemic has ravaged across Nigeria.
-Nigeria has proved that can detect, respond to, and prevent the COVID-19 outbreak in a very restricted, poor fashion.
+As Africa's most populated nation, the coronavirus pandemic ravaged across Nigeria.
+Nigeria proved that it could detect, respond to, and prevent the COVID-19 outbreak in a very restricted, poor fashion.
 Nigeria lacks the resources to conduct the widespread testing the nation needs to keep up with the number of cases surging across the state.
 Nigeria also lacks the necessary number of other resources for fighting the virus such as hospital workers, rooms, and ventilators.

 The federal government's response to the virus has been fairly weak and ineffective.
-President Buhari has passed numerous lockdowns, mask mandates, and travel bans to decrease the number of cases in the country.
+Former President Buhari passed numerous lockdowns, mask mandates, and travel bans to decrease the number of cases in the country.
 However, the lockdowns, mandates, and travel restrictions have led to negative economic effects for a great number of citizens who have lost their jobs and source of income.
-In response to this, the federal government has passed economic stimulus packages to promote important production sectors such as agriculture and oil.
-The government has also passed food assistance measures and cash transfers to aid those in poverty who are going hungry.
-They have also pushed for fundraising efforts to secure funds from donors to support the federal budget and economic sector.
+In response to this, the federal government passed economic stimulus packages to promote important production sectors such as agriculture and oil.
+The government also passed food assistance measures and cash transfers to aid those in poverty who are going hungry.
+They also pushed for fundraising efforts to secure funds from donors to support the federal budget and economic sector.

 Military

 The military of Nigeria has played a major role in the country's history, often seizing control of the country and ruling it for long periods of time.
 Its last period of rule ended in 1999, following the death of the leader of the previous military junta Sani Abacha in 1998.

 Active duty personnel in the three Nigerian armed services totals approximately 76,000.
 The Nigerian Army, which is the largest of the services, has about 60,000 personnel, deployed between two mechanized infantry divisions, one composite division (airborne and amphibious), the Lagos Garrison Command (a division-size unit), and the Abuja-based Brigade of Guards.
 The Nigerian Navy (7,000) is equipped with frigates, fast attack craft, corvettes, and coastal patrol boats.
 The Nigerian Air Force (9,000) flies transports, trainers, helicopters, and fighter aircraft; however, most of their vehicles are currently not operational.
-Recently, Marshal of the Nigerian Air Force, Sadique Abubakar, suggested the purchase of equipment after dumping the non-operational vehicles.